kb1lqd/NUCLEO-F031K6_Learning/README.md

 * Implement a proper detection of CW and CCW detection that is reliable and not based on poorly defined detection code inside the interrupt.
   * I may want to pursue a simple state machine here.

+## 7/15/21

+* Implemented basic interrupt GPIO CW/CCW detection
+  * It is not debounced and is glitchy
+* Implemented UART text output
+* Implemented basic us counter with TIM16
+* Transmits current count every 20us via TIMER

+### For Next Time

+* Implement basic switch debounce using the timer to clean up rotary detection
+* I could implement rotary detection via the internal hardware support but this requires specific pins
+* I could implement rotary control of a PWM'd LED for fun
+* wire up LCD

 # References

 * GPIO Interrupt: https://www.youtube.com/watch?v=qd_tevhJ2eE